GroovyMC/GroovyDuvet/README.md

 dependencies {
     modImplementation 'io.github.lukebemish.groovyduvet:groovyduvet:<version>'
+    runtimeOnly 'io.github.lukebemish.groovyduvet:groovyduvet-groovy:<version>'
 }
 ```

+The `runtimeOnly` dependency on `groovyduvet-groovy` is necessary so that the groovy runtime will be loaded on the same
+classloader at runtime in the development environment as it will be at runtime in production.

 Then, use the `groovyduvet` language adapter for your groovy entrypoints.
 Entrypoints can target classes, static fields, or static methods that extend
 the entrypoint type just like usual; GroovyDuvet can also target local variables inside of scripts.
 The script will be run, and the variable will be